cebarbosa/halpha_splus/README.md

 # S-PLUS Emission Lines
-Routine to determine the H-Alpha content of objects observed with S-PLUS.
+Routine to determine the H-Alpha and other emission lines fluxes observed with S-PLUS.